-Anniversary and birthday messages from Her Majesty The Queen
+Anniversary and birthday messages from His Majesty The King

 The format of anniversary messages has changed many times since they were first regularly sent out by the Royal Household in 1917.
 Initially, the message did not come from the Sovereign, but from the Private Secretary of the time on their behalf.